-NOTE The TPM may keep track of the value of the highest count of a deleted counter.
-When a counter is deleted, the current value of the count is compared to the current deleted counter and an update is made if necessary.
-When a new NV counter is created, the TPM may search all the counters to determine which has the highest value.
-In this search, it would start with the highest deleted counter value and see if any current counter has a higher value.
+The TPM must prevent a rollback attack caused by a counter being deleted and then being recreated with a lower value.
+To do this, the TPM may keep track of the value of the highest count of a deleted counter using a phantom counter.
+When a counter is deleted, the current value of the counter is compared to the current phantom counter and other counters.
+If the value is larger than the phantom counter and other counters, the phantom counter is updated.
+When a new NV counter is created, it starts with the highest value of all the counters, including the phantom counter.